Cart 0

 Current Projects

 We are constantly looking to push our team’s knowledge to its limits and learn new things.
 Every year, we work on a number of projects to test new ideas and improve our existing technology.
-This year, we worked hard on three major projects: Fiberglass Manufacturing, Airbrakes, and Live Streaming Video.
+This year, we are working hard on two different projects: Composites Research and Development, and Solid propulsion systems.

 Airbrakes